HeitorMP/minilibx_key_checker/README.md

-# minilibx_key_checker
+## minilibx_key_checker
 A very simple program that return the code from a pressed key using minilix library.

-I wrote this to help me with so_long project from 42!
+This program was my first contact with the minilix library and I wrote it to help me with so_long project from 42!

-Install dependencies:
+# Install dependencies:
+bash'''
-sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev
+sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev make

-Run make and then ./key_checker.
+./key_checker.'''